xani-dev/javascript-react-2/Assignments.md

 Always keep the DevTools console open (Ctl+Shift+I) and remove any errors or warnings.

+When you are finished:
+1. share and recieve your partner's code (for Ex.
+3 & 4).
-When you are finished create a PR with the following title: `Ex.
-4: Min Max Counter`.
+2. create a PR (XPX-MMC fork) with the following title: `Ex.
+3 & 4: Up Down and Min Max Counters`.

 # Ex.
 5 Number Builder
 Create a React component called `NumberBuilder`.
 The `NumberBuilder` builds a string of numbers that represent how many times the Add Numbers button has been pressed.
 The Reset button clears the Numbers.